Skip to main content Skip to secondary navigation

 Neale Mahoney

-Neale Mahoney, a SIEPR senior fellow who recently served on the National Economic Council.
+Neale Mahoney is the incoming director of SIEPR and recently served on the National Economic Council.
 His role as a special policy advisor required his academic expertise to guide decisions made by the White House.
 Neale describes his experience in Washington, D.C., what hooked him on econ, and the importance of a “two-way street” between academia and the policy world.

 "You are working on the most difficult, most consequential problems in this country."